materialsinnovation/mks-tutorial/README.md

 repository.
 These instructions are a moving target so will likely change if people report issues on various platforms.
-Also, please try and go through these installation instructions a few days before the workshop to give time to iron out any issues.
+Also, please try and go through these installation instructions a few days before the tutorial to give time to iron out any issues.

 [pymks]: http://pymks.org/en/latest/rst/README.html
 [jupyter]: http://jupyter.org/